Black Friday 2020: The best TV deals

 Prices were accurate at the time this article was published but may change over time.

-This article originally appeared on Reviewed.com: Black Friday 2020 TV deals: Save $1,000 on Sony OLEDs and more
+This article originally appeared on Reviewed.com: Black Friday 2020: The best TV deals